 The secret to this flavorful, juicy roast chicken with lemon is a dry brine.
 The bird is rubbed with salt and sits overnight in the fridge.
 The next day, it’s rinsed, lemon slices are slid under its skin, and the whole shebang is roasted.
 A simple pan gravy knocks this over the top.

-Roast chicken with lemon.
-Is anything more homey, more satisfying than crisp-skinned chicken with a lemony lilt and lots of vegetables roasted alongside to soak up the pan juices?
+Is anything more homey or more knee-wobblingly satisfying than crisp-skinned chicken roasted with vegetables to soak up the pan juices?
 Sounds like Sunday supper to us.
+Sounds like supper any day of the week, actually.
 Originally published April 12, 2015.–Renee Schettler Rossi

 Is it just us or is anyone else sorta annoyed by the concept of brining a bird in salt water?
 Yes, the technique turns out a spectacularly moist hen.
 And yes, we actually have several lovely brine recipes on the site.
 But who has a container large enough to contain the bird and the water?
 Even if you have said container, how on earth do you manage to find space to cram it into your fridge without sacrificing Tuesday night’s leftovers to the countertop?!
 Enter this dry brined roast chicken with lemon.
 It requires just a simple salting of the bird.
 Then it’s tucked in a resealable plastic bag and shoved atop whatever stuff is already monopolizing your precious fridge real estate.
 Thing is, the taste is so good, the skin so crisp, the meat so tender, we’d actually make the effort to wet brine this if that’s what it took to achieve these results.
 Fortunately, that’s not the case.